-To clarify all these questions, take a look at our cool and easy to understand infographic.
-Here’s what all of us should know about weed:
+To clarify all these questions, take a look at our cool and easy-to-understand infographic.
+It seems some states focus on the benefits on marijuana, and others on its downsides.
+Here’s what all of us should know about weed.

 To Legalize Marijuana, or Not to Legalize…

-If we look at the course of history, the first evidence of enjoying weed dates back centuries ago, whereas its prohibition was introduced only in 1937.
+If we look at the course of history to find the pros and cons of recreational marijuana , the first evidence of enjoying weed dates back centuries ago, whereas its prohibition was introduced only in 1937.

-So far, 33 states have legalized marijuana, though the rules and regulations do vary from state to state.
-At the moment, almost 70% of Americans are feeling supportive of cannabis legalization.
+So far, 35 states have legalized medical marijuana, though the rules and regulations do vary from state to state.
+17 states have legalized recreational marijuana, and we hope for more in 2021.
+At the moment, 68% of Americans are feeling supportive of cannabis legalization.

 10 Key Marijuana Benefits for Our Health